Seniatical/Hashables/README.md

 # Hashables

 Rewriting basic python data types, allowing you to do many new things with them which will make your life easier!
-An extension of python's dictionaries that allow you to do things such as:
+An extension of python's dictionaries that allow you to do things such as:  &nbsp;

 put shit here isa